SumoLogic/sumologic-documentation/docs/observability/aws/integrations/amazon-rds.md

 ### 19. Amazon RDS - MSSQL Logs - Error Logs - Infrastructure Overview

-The **Amazon RDS - MSSQL Logs - Error Logs - Infrastructure Overview** dashboard provides about the hardware, authentication mode, collation, process, recent termination of SQL server, and recent creation of databases.
+The **Amazon RDS - MSSQL Logs - Error Logs - Infrastructure Overview** dashboard provides information about the hardware, authentication mode, collation, process, recent termination of SQL server, and recent creation of databases.
 This dashboard relies on MSSQL error logs, which need to be [enabled](#collect-amazon-rds-cloudwatch-logs) and ingested into Sumo Logic.

 Use this dashboard to:
 * Get a high-level overview of your MSSQL infrastructure like instance type and version.